 Andy Isaacs received a BA in classical Greek from Northwestern University in 1974, an MST in elementary education from the University of Chicago in 1977, and a DA in mathematics (with concentrations in abstract algebra and theoretical computer science) from the University of Illinois at Chicago (UIC) in 1994.
 From 1977 until 1985, Isaacs taught fourth and fifth grades in Chicago-area public schools.
 In 1985, he joined the Department of Mathematics, Statistics, and Computer Science at UIC as a lecturer in mathematics education.
 Beginning in 1986, Isaacs worked on the NSF-funded Teaching Integrated Mathematics and Science Project (TIMS) at UIC, which was directed by Philip Wagreich and Howard Goldberg.
 In 1989 and 1990, he worked with Wagreich and David Page on UIC's Maneuvers with Mathematics Project, another NSF-funded curriculum development effort.
 From 1990 to 1995, he was a full time writer for Math Trailblazers, a comprehensive curriculum for grades K-5 based on TIMS and funded by NSF.

-Rebecca W. Maxcy is the Project Director/Co-Principal Investigator for the Magnetar Capital UChicago Financial Education Initiative at UChicago STEM Education.
+Rebecca Maxcy is the Director and Co-Principal Investigator for the Magnetar Capital UChicago Financial Education Initiative at UChicago STEM Education.
 In addition, she is one of the authors of Everyday Mathematics and led a team that developed the fourth edition and Common Core State Standards edition.
 She was part of a team that developed the Everyday Mathematics third edition and various state specific editions.
 Maxcy provides professional development and consultation to support the implementation of Everyday Mathematics.
 Prior to joining UChicago STEM Education, Maxcy taught in Chicago Public Schools, Cape Elizabeth, Maine, and Poland Springs, Maine.
 Maxcy trained resident teachers at the Chicago Academy, in addition to being adjunct faculty at National Louis University.
 Maxcy earned a Master’s in Education from Lesley University, and a Bachelor of Arts degree from Bates College.